Searching for the Tetraneutron Resonance on the Lattice

 We have investigated the tetraneutron system confined in a cubic box using nuclear lattice effective field theory, with box sizes up to $L = 30$~fm.
 Using the N$^{3}$LO chiral EFT interaction, the confined $4n$ energy decreases gradually with increasing $L$ and remains concave over the explored volumes, showing no plateau that would be characteristic of a narrow resonance.
 For comparison, we also repeat the confined-spectrum calculation with an SU(4)-symmetric interaction fitted to the $^1$S$_0$ phase shifts; the SU(4) results are consistent with the N$^{3}$LO trend and are reported in~\cite{SM}.

-To interpret possible $4n$ correlations in terms of two-dineutron dynamics, we employ the finite-volume dineutron approximation, where the lowest $nn$ $S$-wave level in a periodic box is quasi-bound even though the infinite-volume $nn$ system corresponds to a virtual state.
-Within this framework, we validate the L\"uscher-based extraction by studying $n$-$n$ and $n$-$2n$ scattering.
-The ratio of scattering lengths $a_{n\text{-}2n}/a_{n\text{-}n}$ exhibits the expected universal behavior for near-threshold systems, with deviations only when $B_{2n}\approx 0.01$~MeV, where the proximity to the virtual-state regime amplifies finite-volume and lattice-spacing effects.
+To interpret possible $4n$ correlations in terms of two-dineutron dynamics, we employ the finite-volume dineutron approximation, where the lowest $nn$ $S$-wave level in a periodic box is quasibound even though the infinite-volume $nn$ system corresponds to a virtual state.
+Within this framework, we validate the L\"uscher-based extraction by studying $n$--$n$ and $n$--$2n$ scattering.
+The ratio of scattering lengths $a_{n-2n}/a_{n-n}$ exhibits the expected universal behavior for near-threshold systems, with deviations only when $B_{2n}\approx 0.01$~MeV, where the proximity to the virtual-state regime amplifies finite-volume and lattice-spacing effects.